GerHobbelt/libassert/CRITIQUE.md

 Okay, nobody I've seen has a nicely readable coded answer to this one (myself included), but in old skool code it invariably resulted in using specialized comparison functions / methods for such checks.

+> Do note the float_compare C++ repository, which offers these floating point comparison functions in a nice little wrapper!

 Attempting to incorporate this into `libassert`'s way of doing things makes reading the *combination* of such comparisons and `ASSERT_VAL()`-style value-forwarding assertion expressions very hard to read for both John Doe and the original author (after some calendar time has passed), no matter how we code this sort of thing...